Parlab-word2vec/parlab_word2vec/README.md

 Reference
 -------
-Seulki Bae, Youngmin Yi, "Acceleration of word2vec using GPUs", to appear ICONIP, 2016.
+Seulki Bae, Youngmin Yi, "Acceleration of word2vec using GPUs", to appear in ICONIP, 2016.